Strings

 .Filter(x => x.Tags.Exists());

-The following search matches any blog post that has the tag Find.
+The following search matches any blog post with the tag Find.
 It does not limit the results to only blog posts tagged with Find.

 var searchQuery = client.Search<BlogPost>()